WordPress is undoubtedly the most preferred blogging platform in the world.

 WordPress is like Microsoft Windows for the blogging world.
 To date, this open source software powers almost 30% of all websites in the world.

 Whenever a software gets that famous, the bad guys begin to target it.
-WordPress, is no exception to this trend.
+WordPress is no exception to this trend.

-I write a blog called Interview Mantra that runs on self-hosted wordpress.
-My website got hacked and I didn’t even come to know of it until my WordPress dashboard crashed two months after getting hacked.
+I write a blog called Interview Mantra that runs on the self-hostedWordPress platform.
+My website got hacked and I didn’t even come to know of it until my WordPress dashboard crashed two months later.

-When I tried to open my blog in browser, I got a trojan horse warning from my anti-virus software.
+When I tried to open my blog in a browser, I got a trojan horse warning from my anti-virus software.

-This is an encrypted script, obfuscated on purpose to hide the code.
-After googling for a while I found a site to decrypt this script.
+This is an encrypted script obfuscated on purpose to hide the code.
+After Googling for a while, I found a site to decrypt this script.

 This was the script after decryption:

 Oh my god!
 This means that this script is trying to call a malicious website from mine.

-Below is a summary of steps that I took to recover my wordpress blog.
+Below is a summary of steps that I took to recover my WordPress blog.

 Steps to recover hacked WordPress blog:

-- Changed my hosting account’s password.
+- Changed my hosting account password.

-- Changed FTP account’s password.
+- Changed FTP account password.

-- Changed Database’s password.
+- Changed Database password.

 - Be careful when you install free plugins and themes.

-- Keep your anti-virus updated, in case you are using windows.
+- Keep your anti-virus updated.

-- Keep your wordpress updated to the latest upgrade.
+- Keep your WordPress updated to the latest upgrade.

-If your wordpress blog gets hacked, don’t panic.
+If your WordPress blog gets hacked, don’t panic.

 How to recover a hacked WordPress blog:

-- 7 Essential WordPress security tips
+- 7 Essential WordPress Security Tips